htang113/Multi-task-electronic/README.md

 2. Installation

 No installation process is needed before running the calculation.
 After downloading the whole repository, calculations can be run in the folder.
-For example, one can launch the model training process using "python3 train_serial.py" in the terminal for Linux devices.
+For example, one can launch the model training process using "python3 demo.py" in the terminal for Linux devices.

 3. Demo

+We include a demo for training the EGNN model "demo.py".
+A small training dataset is in the "data" folder, including

 4. Instructions for use